Six Equipment Items to Pickle (Bokashi) and Compost Food Scraps

 Pickled Composting Flakes.

-Absolutely necessary to have (lol)!
 Sprinkle 1-2 tablespoons of flakes evenly on your scraps to kick start or ramp up the pickling process.
 Make sure to double this amount if adding high protein rich foods (i.e. meat/fish/dairy) that break down more slowly.

-Outdoor compost bin.
+Soil Factory Or Outdoor compost bin.

-Once your food scraps have finished pickling you need to empty these into an outdoor compost bin (or bury in the garden) to break down completely.
-If there is no room for an outdoor compost bin where you live, join ShareWaste to locate a ShareWaste host to drop-off your food scraps for free.
+If you don't have a garden or space to bury the pickled scraps - using a 'soil factory' or an outdoor compost bin is an option to break down the scraps completely.
+If there is no room for an outdoor compost bin where you live, join ShareWaste (or sign up to the Compost Collective as ShareWaste ends Dec 31st 2024) to locate a compost host to drop-off your food scraps for free.

 For more ideas including how to create a 'soil factory' that can sit on a balcony click here.